Eight Sleep Pod 5 Cover Review: Insights After Four Years as a User

 Who shouldn’t buy one?

-2. Extra hot room.
+- Extra hot room.
 An Eight Sleep won’t be a game changer in a 90-degree room; you still need a reasonable baseline temperature if you want to feel cool.
+Plus, the hub puts off a decent amount of heat.

-3. Content with your sleep.
-If you’re already sleeping well, the Pod might not be worth it—it’s expensive and won’t magically boost your energy like the marketing and influencers might want you to think.
+- Content with your sleep.
+If you’re already sleeping well, the Pod might not be worth it.
+It’s expensive and won’t magically boost your energy like the marketing and influencers might want you to think.

 I believe I've addressed almost everything in this review, but I created an FAQ page with additional information too.
 If you have any questions that I didn't cover, feel free to ask them in the comments section below.